-- Where possible, development proposals are encouraged to: - Use external finishes and materials that are either compatible with the predominant colours of buildings in the neighbourhood or are muted and non-reflective. - Draw upon existing or preferred design elements that contribute to the character of the area. - Incorporate 'feature' perimeter fencing in lieu of chain-mesh where the development fronts major roads, recognised tourist routes, or recreation or conservation reserves. - Use alternatives to barbed wire perimeter fencing.
+Where possible, development proposals are encouraged to:

+- Use external finishes and materials that are muted and non-reflective. - Draw upon existing or preferred design elements that contribute to the character of the area. - Incorporate 'feature' perimeter fencing in lieu of chain-mesh where the development fronts major roads, recognised tourist routes, or recreation or conservation reserves. - Use alternatives to barbed wire perimeter fencing.